yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Impact on Certificate Transparency (CT) Logs

-Even in the highly unlikely case STAR becomes the only cert issuance model, discussion with the IETF TRANS Working Group and Certificate Transparency (CT) logs implementers suggests that existing CT Log Server implementations are capable of sustaining the resulting 100x increase in ingestion rate.
-Additionally, such a future, higher load could be managed with a variety of techniques (e.g., sharding by modulo of cert hash, using "smart" load-balancing CT proxies, etc.).
+Even in the highly unlikely case STAR becomes the only certificate issuance model, discussion with the IETF TRANS Working Group and Certificate Transparency (CT) logs implementers suggests that existing CT Log Server implementations are capable of sustaining the resulting 100-fold increase in ingestion rate.
+Additionally, such a future, higher load could be managed with a variety of techniques (e.g., sharding by modulo of certificate hash, using "smart" load-balancing CT proxies, etc.).
 With regards to the increase in the log size, current CT log growth is already being managed with schemes like Chrome's Log Policy {{OBrien}} which allow Operators to define their log life-cycle; and